Root, Powdered, 25 Gr from Mexico (SKU 3356)

 Volatile oils, essential oil, terpenes, lactone glycoside, saponins, ferulic acid, phytosterols.

-A warming, sharp and bitter, intense, distinctive fragrance.
+A heavy base note, with a deeply warming, intense and distinctive fragrance.

-This is one of the most important herbs of the Rocky Mountains, considered sacred by the Native Americans and widely esteemed by them for its broad and effective warm healing power.
-Many tribes burned it as incense for ritual purification to ward off airborne illness in their homes and also subtle negative influences and thoughts.
-Osha is said to be associated with mystical dreaming as well.
-The strength of this herb is immediately apparent by its strong odor.
+Many tribes burn Osha for ritual purification to ward off airborne illness in their homes and also subtle negative influences and thoughts.
+The strength of this herb is immediately apparent by its strong odour.

 This is a natural product, used as incense or in perfumery, or as an ingredient of incense and other perfumery or potpourri preparations.

 Some incense plants or products may have some history of other folklore purposes, but we offer this product for its use as incense.
 Not food grade, not for consumption.

 Please read our Terms & Conditions before placing your order.